 During deep sleep, we don’t remember our name, our body or the nature of our surroundings as well.
 In the same way, during yogic sleep, after entering a state of deep relaxation, you should try to dis identify yourself emotionally from your body and mind.
 During this practice one appears to be asleep, but the consciousness is still functioning at a deeper lever of awareness.
 You can call this state in between wakefulness and sleep.

-In Yoga Nidra, our consciousness stays between waking and sleeping stage.
-In modern psychology, this state is known as “hypnagogic stage”.
-In this stage, the mind is exceptionally receptive and that is why, one can use yoga nidra in learning languages or in their studies.
+In Yoga Nidra, our consciousness is in between the waking and the sleeping stage.
+This state is known as “hypnagogic stage”.
+When the practitioner achieves this stage, the mind is exceptionally receptive.
+Due to this reason, one can use yoga nidra in learning languages or in their studies.
 Suggestions given to the mind at this stage are used to eliminate unwanted bad habits such as smoking, drinking, violence etc. Probably this is the secret of extraordinary accomplishments of great swamis.
 It was said about swami vivakenenda that, he could remember a page of any book, once he reads it.

 Benefits of the Yogic sleep/relaxation:

-Yogic sleep improves the quality of sleep and it’s an effective way to release stress and that’s why, it is very helpful in order to prevent stress related diseases, like insomnia, anxiety, depression, heart problems, hypertension, diabetes etc. Yogic sleep also helps to improve memory, increase learning capacity, to correct bad and unwanted habits/attitudes and helps to stay calm, energetic, more focused and avoid mistakes.
+Yogic sleep improves the quality of sleep.
+It’s an effective way to release stress and that’s why, it is very helpful in order to prevent stress.
+This is wonderful treatment of insomnia, anxiety, depression, heart problems, hypertension, diabetes etc. Yogic sleep also helps to improve memory, increase learning capacity, to correct bad and unwanted habits/attitudes and helps to stay calm, energetic, more focused and avoid mistakes.
 Practicing yogic sleep means, better overall physical and mental health.
 The process of yogic sleep is not quicker, but it’s more reliable and permanent.
 Remember that, in yoga nothing will happen quickly.
 You will have to wait, if you want to have the real taste of the fruit.